 These scholarships are awarded to freshman students upon acceptance to a bachelor of science degree program at Vaughn.
 Students will be considered for awards, based on their grades and exam scores, by Vaughn College's scholarship committee.
 Which will make the determination to grant the student either a Vaughn Scholarship or a grant.
-Scholarship recipients must maintain a GPA of no less than 2.5 to continue to participate in the scholarship program at Vaughn.
+Scholarship recipients must maintain a GPA of no less than 2.7 to continue to participate in the scholarship program at Vaughn.

-Students with extraordinary circumstances will be reviewed by the director of admissions.
+Students with extraordinary circumstances will be reviewed by Vaughn's Scholarship Committee.
 Founders' Scholarships are sometimes awarded as: